Go Back

 • 2 garlic cloves minced

-• ½ salt plus extra for sprinkling on the finished chicken
+• ½ teaspoon salt plus extra for sprinkling on the finished chicken

 Instructions